gher-uliege/Diva-Workshops/notebooks/README.md

 ## How to download .ipynb files from GitHub

-1. Click on the .ipynb file you want to download, then click on Raw
+1. Click on the .ipynb file you want to download, then click on *Raw*
-2. Then, press ctrl+s to save it as .ipynb
+2. Then, press `ctrl+s` to save it as .ipynb
 3. Open jupyter notebook
-4. Go to location where you saved .ipynb file
+4. Go to thr location where you saved .ipynb file
 5. Open file, you will see the code

 ## Upgrade divand

 In a julia terminal or in a Jupyter notebook cell, type: